ChiFungHillmanChan/Resume-builder-and-interview-prep/interview_prep/README.md

 AceInterviews is a project with strong potential to become a widely-used tool for job seekers.
 By combining CV analysis, job description insights, skill assessments, and interview simulations, the platform offers a unique, all-in-one solution that helps users stand out in the competitive job market.
 With further development, it could become an essential resource for anyone looking to optimize their job search process.

-## License
+## Creator

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is maded by Chi Fung Hillman Chan